iayushsrivastava/ThunderKart/README.md

 Support
 Encountering issues or have questions about ThunderKart?
 Our support team is ready to assist you.
 Reach out at support@thunderkart.shop

-License
-ThunderKart is released under the MIT License.
-Feel free to use, modify, and distribute the system in accordance with the terms of the license.

 Happy Shopping with ThunderKart!